 Biden bars drilling over vast swath of Alaska

-President Joe Biden's administration on Wednesday announced it is banning new oil and gas drilling over a vast region of Alaska that is significant for Indigenous communities and home to iconic animal species.
+US President Joe Biden's administration announced Wednesday it is banning new oil and gas drilling over a vast region of Alaska home to iconic animal species.

-The move follows a controversial decision by the US government earlier in the year to greenlight a ConocoPhillips project in the same area.
+The move comes a little over a year before the 2024 election, as Biden seeks to shore up his green credentials that were damaged by a decision earlier this year to greenlight a project by US energy giant ConocoPhillips in the same area.

 "Alaska is home to many of America's most breathtaking natural wonders and culturally significant areas," Biden said in a statement.